asdJPasc/AutoSS/README.md

 These limitations are being actively addressed by the developer to enhance the script's functionality and user experience.
 Your feedback and suggestions are invaluable in driving future improvements.
 ## How to Use:
-Notes: Ensure you have Python 3.x installed
+Notes: Ensure you have Python 3.x installed and Required Libraries/Modules:
 ```bash
 Microsoft Windows [Version 10.0.22631.3155]
 (c) Microsoft Corporation.
 All rights reserved.